insaiyancvk/Artistic-Transfer/README.md

-# Mad-Artist
+# Artistic Transfer

+What does it do?
+- Generate style images from a prompt provided by the user
+- Train a Transformation network on the generated style image
-Text based style transfer on segmented images
+- Apply style transfer on one specific segment from content image